-7. Reduce the Risk of Chronic Disease:
+7. Reduce the Risk of Chronic Disease

-Healthcare workers like doctors and nutritionists encourage people to look for disease prevention instead of their treatment.
+Healthcare workers like doctors and nutritionists encourage people to look for disease prevention instead of treatment.
 Taking a daily supplement may significantly reduce the risk of chronic diseases.
 A study published in Nutrition Journal in Oct 2007 showed how people who took multiple supplements, including a multivitamin, vitamin C, and all, were 73% less likely to have diabetes and 39% less likely to have hypertension.
-The multiple supplement users also better c-reactive protein levels, homocysteine (a measure of inflammation), cholesterol, and triglycerides.
+The multiple supplement users also have better C-reactive protein levels, homocysteine (a measure of inflammation), cholesterol, and triglycerides.